What Is MCP?

 Function calling — A general term for models invoking external functions.
 OpenAI, Anthropic, and others support it in their APIs.
 MCP is one implementation: it standardizes how those functions are defined and discovered.

 Plugins — App-specific extensions (e.g., ChatGPT plugins).
 Each platform has its own plugin system.
-MCP is platform-agnostic: the same server can work with any MCP-compatible client.
+MCP is platform-agnostic: the same server works with any MCP-compatible client.

-MCP does not replace function calling; it provides a portable, open way to define and expose tools that any client can use.
+MCP doesn't replace function calling; it provides a portable, open way to define and expose tools across clients.

 The Ecosystem in 2026

-Tools with MCP support integrate more easily.
-A model that can call your database, read your docs, or trigger workflows is more useful than one that cannot.
-When evaluating AI tools, check whether they support MCP or similar tool-calling standards — it affects how well they fit into a connected stack.
+Tools with MCP support integrate more easily into a connected stack.
+A model that can call your database, read your docs, or trigger workflows is more useful than one that can't.
+When evaluating AI tools, check whether they support MCP or similar tool-calling standards.